pascalriemer/blog/README.md

 3. Transfer the generated `blog-app-qnap-smtp.tar` to your QNAP NAS

-4. Deploy on your QNAP NAS:
+4. Deploy on your QNAP NAS using one of these methods:

+   **Method A: Using Docker Commands**
    ```bash
    docker stop blog-container || true
    docker rm blog-container || true